nju-websoft/SPARQA/README.md

 # SPARQA

-Code and dataset for paper: "SPARQA: Skeleton-based Semantic Parsing for Complex Questions over Knowledge Bases".
+Code and dataset for paper: "SPARQA: Skeleton-based Semantic Parsing for Complex Questions over Knowledge Bases" (AAAI-2020).

 ## Dataset
-Two public datasets involving complex questions.
+It contains two public datasets involving complex questions: GraphQuestions and ComplexWebQuestions.
 Also, it contains resources for entity linking or candidate grounded query ranking.

 ## Skeleton